jmoletteire/Mapping-Earthquakes/README.md

 # Mapping Earthquakes
 ## Overview
-The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
+The purpose of this project is to visualize earthquake magnitudes worldwide for the last seven days.
 <br></br>

 ## Results